khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 Going forward, our charts will be built using [Echarts](https://ecomfe.github.io/echarts-doc/public/en/index.html).

 General content and style considerations for charts include:
 *   If there is more than one series being displayed, add a legend.
-In legends, the text after the series name is optional.
+*   In legends, the text after the series name is optional.
 It allows for the possibility of complementing the series legend with additional useful calculations (total, etc).
 *   Use category labels as necessary to clarify the content being shown (with units in parentheses, if required).
 Note that units aren't always necessary, for example, in the case of counts.
-*   Default color order is blue, green, orange and purple.
-However, if you have charts that feature positive and negative values, feel free to utilize a green/red version of the chart to make the data gains (greens) and loss (reds) more immediately apparent.
+*   The default color order for charts with multiple categories is blue, green, orange, then purple (see spec measure details for further information).
+However, if you have charts that feature positive and negative values, feel free to utilize a green/red version of the chart to make the data gains (greens) and losses (reds) more immediately apparent.
 This variation of a column chart is usually known as a waterfall chart.
 *   When hovering, detailed information on the data point is shown in a popover.

 ## Types